us4useu/us4r-lite-user-docs/docs/content/tech-spec.md

 * - Number of channels
   - 256
 * - Transmit frequency
-  - up to 20MHz (Model: R-2021); up to 30MHz (Model: R-2023)
+  - 1MHz to 20MHz (Model: RL-2020); 1MHz to 30MHz (Model: RL-2024-PCIe)
 * - Tx time delay resolution
-  - up to 5 ns (depends on the system clock)
+  - up to 7 .7 ns (depends on the system clock)
 * - Programmable TX voltage
   - up to 180Vpp (±90V)
 * - TX pulsers levels
-  - 3 (Model: R-2021), 3/5 (Model: R-2023 - depends on configuration)
+  - 3 (Model: R), 3/5 (Model: R-2023 - depends on configuration)
 * - Per-channel programmable
-  - center frequency, pulse width (pulse duty cycle), pulse length, polarity and delay
+  - center frequency, pulse length, polarity and delay
+* - TX function
+  - Possibility of generating pseudo-arbitrary transmit waveforms
 * - Pulse repetition frequency
-  - up to 100 kHz
+  - up to 20 kHz (depends on the other parameters and loading conditions)
 * - **Receive**
   -
 * - Number of channels